 Planning your process

 Once you know your audience, mission, value, and resources, it’s time to create the right plan.
 Give yourself time and resources to develop strategies to grow membership that fit your capabilities and resources.
 Create a process that integrates stakeholders and keeps the end goal in focus.

 Are you looking for even more ways to bring in new members and delight your current ones?

 Check out the complete list in the ebook, 50 Ways to Boost Your Association Membership.

 10 Tested Ideas to Grow Membership in an Organization

-These five under-utilized member recruitment tactics will result in faster association membership growth.
-As a bonus, the practices and mindset you develop by implementing these tactics will improve the association experience for your existing members.
+Once you have a plan in place, consider using the following 10 under-utilized, yet effective, member recruitment tactics.
+As a bonus, the practices and mindset you develop by implementing these tactics will improve the experience for your existing members.